English Department Graduate Programs

 A full-residency program preparing students for careers as publishing writers, teachers, editors, and professionals in the publishing world.

 The Master of Arts and Science in English

 The M.A. is designed for students who plan to pursue doctoral studies in English, who want to extend their knowledge and appreciation of literature, composition theory, critical theory, or African-American literature.

 The M.S. is designed for students who wish to supplement their work in these fields with electives in related fields.

 Both degrees are appropriate for those who are already certified teachers.

 For students who hold an undergraduate degree in English and wish to pursue certification to teach middle school and high school English.

-Prospective students applying for admission for the M.A. program or the M.S. program should make an appointment with the graduate coordinator, Paul Petrie, at (203) 392-6757, or email@example.com.
+Prospective students applying for admission for the M.A. program or the M.S. program should make an appointment with the graduate coordinator, Joel Dodson, at (203) 392-6903, or firstname.lastname@example.org.